digitalsanity/recalbox-in-docker/README.md

 # Steps

 1. cd to this directory.
-2. ./install.sh (not with sudo)
-3. If a RECALBOX folder pops up during install, close it.
+2. ./install.sh (not with sudo; if a RECALBOX folder pops up during install, close/ignore it; takes 15-20 minutes to complete)
-4. Logout and back in or reboot
-5. Launch Recalbox from desktop (Media/Games)
+3. Launch Recalbox from desktop application launcher (Media/Games/Video)

 Run ./install.sh again at any time to update recalbox to the latest version.
 Your settings/files/add-ons will be retained in $HOME/recalbox-share/